kishanpatel789/kp_data_dev_site/content/posts/014_PythonFunctionParameters.md

 3. Use positional-or-keyword parameters when it doesn't make a difference.

 ## Level 25: Variable Parameters
 Sometimes, you just don't know.
-You don't how many arguments a function will receive in the wild.
+You don't know how many arguments a function will receive in the wild.
 Luckily, you can use the `*args` parameter to group extra positional arguments into a tuple:

 ```python
 >>> def func(x, y, *args):